Plate Surrender in Virginia

 Just scroll to the top of this page and choose your former state from the drop down menu to find out what to do with your old plates.

-The VA DMV requires you to return your license plates after you move to another state.
+The VA DMV suggests you to return your license plates after you move to another state.
 This can protect you from having the license plates misused if they are not destroyed.
 You can mail them to the nearest DMV office or to:

 Depending on the timeline, you might be eligible for a registration refund.

-Complete and follow the instructions on the Vehicle Registration Refund Application to find out.
+Complete and follow the instructions on the Vehicle Registration Refund Application (Form FMS 210) to find out.

 You’ll help the buyer complete the title transfer, but he’ll handle the car registration and license plates on his own.